-We provide investment management and related services to a wide variety of individual retail investors, both in the U.S. and internationally, through retail mutual funds sponsored by our company, our subsidiaries and affiliated joint venture companies; mutual fund sub-advisory relationships; Separately-Managed Account Programs; and other investment vehicles ("Retail Products and Services").
-As of December 31, 2010, retail AUM was \$127 billion, or 27% of our company-wide AUM as compared to \$121 billion, or 25%, as of December 31, 2009 and \$102 billion, or 23%, as of December 31, 2008.
+We provide investment management and related services to a wide variety of individual retail investors, both in the U.S. and internationally, through retail mutual funds sponsored by our company and our subsidiaries; mutual fund sub-advisory relationships; Separately-Managed Account Programs; and other investment vehicles ("Retail Products and Services").
+As of December 31, 2011, retail AUM was \$113 billion, or 28% of our company-wide AUM, as compared to \$127 billion, or 27%, as of December 31, 2010 and \$121 billion, or 25%, as of December 31, 2009.
 For more information concerning retail AUM, revenues and fees, see "Assets Under Management, Revenues and Fees" in this Item 1.

 Our Retail Products and Services are designed to provide disciplined, research-based investments that contribute to a well-diversified investment portfolio.
 We distribute these products and services through financial intermediaries, including broker-dealers, insurance sales representatives, banks, registered investment advisers and financial planners.

-Our Retail Products and Services include open-end and closed-end funds that are either (i) registered as investment companies under the Investment Company Act ("U.S. Funds"), or (ii) not registered under the Investment Company Act and generally not offered to United States persons ("Non-U.S. Funds" and collectively with the U.S. Funds, "AllianceBernstein Funds").
-They provide a broad range of investment options, including local and global growth equities, value equities, blend strategies and fixed income securities.
+These products and services include open-end and closed-end funds that are either (i) registered as investment companies under the Investment Company Act ("U.S. Funds"), or (ii) not registered under the Investment Company Act and generally not offered to United States persons ("Non-U.S. Funds" and collectively with the U.S. Funds, "AllianceBernstein Funds").
+They provide a broad range of investment options, including local and global value equities, growth equities, blend strategies and fixed income securities.
 They also include Separately-Managed Account Programs, which are sponsored by financial intermediaries and generally charge an all-inclusive fee covering investment management, trade execution, asset allocation, and custodial and administrative services.
 We also provide distribution, shareholder servicing, and administrative services for our Retail Products and Services.

-Our U.S. Funds, which include retail funds, our variable products series fund (a component of an insurance product) and the retail share classes of the Sanford C. Bernstein Funds (principally Private Client Services products), currently offer 115 different portfolios to U.S. investors.
-As of December 31, 2010, retail U.S. Funds AUM was approximately \$46 billion, or 36% of total retail AUM as compared to \$45 billion, or 37%, as of December 31, 2009 and \$39 billion, or 38%, as of December 31, 2008.
-Because of the way they are marketed and serviced, we report substantially all of the AUM in the Sanford C. Bernstein Funds ("SCB Funds"), which totaled \$30 billion as of December 31, 2010, as private client AUM.
+Our U.S. Funds, which include retail funds, our variable products series fund (a component of an insurance product) and the retail share classes of the Sanford C. Bernstein Funds (principally Private Client Services products), currently offer 120 different portfolios to U.S. investors.
+As of December 31, 2011, retail U.S. Funds AUM was approximately \$41 billion, or 36% of total retail AUM, as compared to \$46 billion, or 36%, as of December 31, 2010 and \$45 billion, or 37%, as of December 31, 2009.
+Because of the way they are marketed and serviced, we report substantially all of the AUM in the Sanford C. Bernstein Funds ("SCB Funds"), which totaled \$29 billion as of December 31, 2011, as private client AUM.

 Our Non-U.S. Funds are distributed internationally by local financial intermediaries to non-U.S. investors in most major international markets by means of distribution agreements.
-As of December 31, 2010, these funds consisted of 93 different portfolios and AUM in these funds was \$28 billion.
-We also offer local-market funds that we distribute in Japan through financial intermediaries.
-As of December 31, 2010, retail AUM in these funds was \$4 billion.
+As of December 31, 2011, these funds consisted of 77 different portfolios and AUM in these funds was \$34 billion, \$5 billion of which was invested in local-market funds that we distribute in Japan through financial intermediaries.

 AllianceBernstein Investments serves as the principal underwriter and distributor of the U.S. Funds.
-AllianceBernstein Investments employs 134 sales representatives who devote their time exclusively to promoting the sale of U.S. Funds and certain other Retail Products and Services offered by financial intermediaries.
+AllianceBernstein Investments employs 126 sales representatives who devote their time to promoting the sale of U.S. Funds and certain other Retail Products and Services offered by financial intermediaries.